-The haves and have nots as legal aid cuts create two tier family court system
+The haves and have nots following Legal Aid cuts

 This week a survey conducted by the Independent newspaper and the Bureau of Investigative Journalism has confirmed that our family courts have become a two-tier system – for those who can afford legal advice and those who cannot.